X-niper/UniTalker/README.md

 ## Download Data
 [unitalker data](https://drive.google.com/file/d/1qRBPsTdOWp72ty04oD1Q_ivtwMjrACLH/view?usp=sharing).
 You can train the model on D5,D6,D7 now, the datasets have been processed and grouped into train, validation and test.
 Please use these three datasets to try the training step.
-If you want to train the model on the D0-D7, you need to download the datasets below [D0: BIWI](https://github.com/Doubiiu/CodeTalker/blob/main/BIWI/README.md).
+If you want to train the model on the D0-D7, you need to download the datasets follow these links:
+[D0: BIWI](https://github.com/Doubiiu/CodeTalker/blob/main/BIWI/README.md).
 [D1: VOCASET](https://voca.is.tue.mpg.de/).
 [D2: meshtalk](https://github.com/facebookresearch/meshtalk?tab=readme-ov-file).